20 July 2023

 You can check for multiple accounts and find any lost super you may have using the ATO online services through myGov.
-Alternatively, if you’re an AustralianSuper member – and give the Fund consent to use your Tax File Number (TFN) – we can help make sure you know where your super is.
+Alternatively, if you’re an AustralianSuper member you'll need to log into your account on the member portal – and give the Fund consent to use your Tax File Number (TFN).

 2. Consolidate multiple super accounts

 If you do discover multiple accounts and lost super, consider consolidating your money into one account to avoid confusion in the future.
 This will make it easier to keep track of any future returns, as well as your balance.

 Before deciding whether to consolidate multiple funds, look out for any fees or charges that may apply.
 Make sure you also understand the impact of consolidating your accounts on any benefits, such as insurance.

 In some circumstances, insurance through your super could stop if there is no money (any contribution or rollover) added to your account for 16 months.
 See the Insurance in your super guide for more information about when cover stops and what you can do to keep your insurance.

 If you don’t know what insurance cover you have, you can check by logging into your account and going to ‘Insurance’ then ‘Manage insurance’, or check your member statement.

 4. Know your super balance